I will, in time, explain the method of how I have

 the human population, not the gods.

-behind me.
-Out of the corner of my eye I saw a young woman run from the
+a disturbance behind me.
+Out of the corner of my eye I saw a young woman

-that I realized the girl was Tamla of Helium the eight (Barsoomian)
+It was then that I realized the girl was Tamla of Helium the eight (Barsoomian)

 as a difficult child and as she had grown older she had become tomboyish